Triangular Prism Equations and Categorification: Introduction

-The use of PE with \emph{small spectrum} in \S \ref{sec: SpeCrit} also provides two new general categorification criteria (over any field), called zero and one spectrum criteria.
+In these equations, the tetrahedra represent F-symbols and serve as variables.
+In \S \ref{sec:TPEvsPE}, we establish the following result:

+\begin{theorem} In the spherical case, the pentagon equations are equivalent to the triangular prism equations. \end{theorem} A precise formulation, including the relevant change of basis, is given in Theorem~\ref{thm:PE-TPE}.
+The large number of variables and equations typically renders these systems computationally difficult; for instance, computing a Gröbner basis for the pentagon equations already exhibits double-exponential complexity in the number of F-symbols.
+Nevertheless, the equivalence above provides useful insight for managing the localization strategy outlined in \S\ref{sec:loc}.
+A first iteration of this strategy—incorporating insights from the TPE and applying the Fuchs–Runkel–Schweigert theorem on the second Frobenius–Schur indicator (Theorem~\ref{thm:FrobSchur})—yields a new localization criterion, presented in \S\ref{sec:FirstLoc} (see Theorem~\ref{thm:loc}, Corollary~\ref{cor:loc}, and Theorem~\ref{thm:locextra}).

+In \S \ref{sec:SpeCrit}, the use of the PE with a \emph{small spectrum} leads to two general categorification criteria, valid over any field, called the zero-spectrum and one-spectrum criteria (see Theorems \ref{Thm: Ob-0} and \ref{Thm: Ob-1}).
+These criteria have already proved essential in the classification of multiplicity-free fusion categories of rank at most 7 (see \cite{gvfuscat,gjwiki}).

+Kaplansky's sixth conjecture \cite{Kap75} asserts that for every finite-dimensional semisimple Hopf algebra $H$ over $\mathbb{C}$, the integral fusion category $\Rep(H)$ is $1$-Frobenius.
+If $H$ carries a $*$-structure (i.e., it is a Kac algebra), then $\Rep(H)$ is unitary.
+An initial step toward this conjecture can be found in \cite[Theorem 2]{Kac72}.
+Its extension to all fusion categories over $\mathbb{C}$ remains open \cite[Question 1]{ENO11}.

+A central open problem in fusion category theory is whether there exists an integral fusion category that is not weakly group-theoretical (WGT) \cite[Question~2]{ENO11}.
+By \cite[Proposition~9.11]{ENO11}, any non-pointed WGT simple fusion category is equivalent to $\Rep(G)$ for some non-abelian finite simple group $G$ (although it remains unknown whether a non-WGT fusion category can be Grothendieck equivalent to some $\Rep(G)$).
+Consequently, a simple integral fusion category not Grothendieck equivalent to any $\Rep(G)$ would necessarily be non-WGT.

-Recently in \cite{LPW20}, Wu and two authors applied the Schur product theorem of subfactors (\cite[Theorem 4.1]{Liuex}) as an efficient unitary categorification criterion called \emph{Schur Product Criterion} and classified all the simple integral fusion rings of Frobenius type with the following bounds (and $\mathrm{FPdim} \neq p^aq^b, pqr$, by \cite{ENO11}):
+In \cite{LPW20}, Wu and two authors of this paper applied the Schur product theorem from subfactor theory (\cite[Theorem 4.1]{Liuex}) as an effective unitary categorification criterion, called the \emph{Schur product criterion}.
+For a recent refinement, see the primary 3-criterion in \cite{HLPW23}.
+An exhaustive classification of all 1-Frobenius simple integral fusion rings within specified bounds was presented in \cite{LPW20}, which have since been updated in \cite{BP24} as follows: